Newspaper Page Text

 suppose it possible that in making

-these treaties the United States ci
+these treatics the United States ci

 ther wished of intended to take from